lucas-mancini/personal-website/src/content/work/altitude-networks.md

 ---
 company: Altitude Networks
 description: |
   Worked on a greenfield project, spearheading the creation of a front-end application from the ground up.
 The project encompassed the development of a React web application, serving as an interface to present data from serverless Amazon Lambda functions.
-Notably, the application includes a dashboard and various visualisation components.
+Notably, the application included a dashboard and various visualisation components.
 The company was acquired by CoinList.
 role: Senior Front End JavaScript Developer
 dateRange: Sep 2018 - Jul 2019
 img: /assets/stock-3.jpg